ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 * Review the information in [Requirements and planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
 * Review the instance and domain name format.
 The domain name is used to generate the username and server names of the instance.

-The subdomain label is not used for vSphere 7.0 instances.
+The subdomain label is not used for VMware vSphere 7.0 instances.
 {:note}

 | Name        | Value format |